opea-project/GenAIExamples/ProductivitySuite/README.md

-# OPEA Productivity Suite Application
+# Productivity Suite Application

-OPEA Productivity Suite, a tool designed to streamline your workflow and boost productivity!
+Productivity Suite, a tool designed to streamline your workflow and boost productivity!
 Our application leverages the power of OPEA microservices to deliver a comprehensive suite of features tailored to meet the diverse needs of modern enterprises.

 ---